Skip to Main Content

 When Does Spousal Support End?

-Spousal support orders or agreements will often have a date for review, at which point spousal support may end, or the amount may change.
+Spousal support orders or agreements can have a date for review, at which point spousal support may end, or the amount may change.
+Sometimes though, spousal support orders are indefinite, which does not mean forever but that there is no specified end date.

 Who Pays Alimony in a Divorce?